Farabee, Hayes lead Flyers to OT win over Islanders - WHIZ News

+PHILADELPHIA (AP) — Kevin Hayes was surprised to find the puck on his stick in overtime.
+He isn’t shocked by Joel Farabee’s scoring prowess.

-PHILADELPHIA (AP) — Joel Farabee had a hat trick, Kevin Hayes scored on a power play 4:23 into overtime and the Philadelphia Flyers beat the New York Islanders 4-3 on Sunday night for a weekend sweep.
+Farabee had a hat trick, Hayes scored on a power play 4:23 into overtime and the Philadelphia Flyers beat the New York Islanders 4-3 on Sunday night for a weekend sweep.

-James van Riemsdyk had three assists to help the Flyers win their fourth straight.
+James van Riemsdyk had four assists to help the Flyers win their fourth straight.
 They also beat the Islanders in overtime Saturday.

-Nick Leddy, Josh Bailey and Matthew Barzal scored for the Islanders.
-They have lost five in a row.
+“We battled hard, took it to overtime and found a way to get it done,” Flyers coach Alain Vigneault said.

 Farabee scored the first of his two second-period goals on a one-timer from the left circle that went high over Sorokin’s right shoulder to give Philadelphia a 2-1 lead.
 The 20-year-old forward completed his first career hat trick with 4:08 left in the period on a deflection in front of Phil Myers’ wrist shot.